xyst/writings/explain-leetcode.md

 Just interval calculation.
 A sorted set of pairs, each having a count.

-## 727. Subsequence with the shortest span
+## 727. Subsequence occurrence with the shortest span

 - Build an index for each letter.
 - Search letter by letter using the index.